Balu Mahi: Production

-The film is directed by Haissam Hussain.
-The film has been written by Saad Azhar.
-Other well-known and credible names associated with the film include producers Sadia Jabbar & Muhammad Ashraf Chaudry Muhammad Arshad Chaudry, and Executive Producer Mian Yousaf Salahuddin HKC Entertainment chairman Hammad Chaudhry, owner of Cinestar in Pakistan, will distribute the film in Pakistan while Grand Showbiz Media is the International Distributor of the film (they have recently distributed the blockbuster Pakistani Film Actor in Law).
+The film is directed by Haissam Hussain, written by Saad Azhar and the producers are Sadia Jabbar, Ashraf Chaudry, and Arshad Chaudry.
+Executive Producer Mian Yousaf Salahuddin HKC Entertainment chairman Hammad Chaudhry, owner of Cinestar in Pakistan, which would distribute the film in Pakistan while Grand Showbiz Media was the International Distributor of the film (they have recently distributed the blockbuster Pakistani Film Actor in Law).
 Other leading industry names associated with the project include music composer Sahir Ali Bagga, who has composed five songs for the film.
 Rahat Fateh Ali Khan sung a Qawwali titled "Rang De Chunar" where he makes an exclusive cameo for the film.
 It starrs Osman Khalid Butt, Ainy Jaffri and Sadaf Kanwal in the lead cast.
 The soundtrack is composed by Sahir Ali Bagga.
 The dance in the film is choreographed by Pappu Samrat and Wahab Shah, whilst Saleem Daad served as the Director of Photography (DOP).